freistli/AdvancedRAG/README.md

        "", <--- History Object, don't change it
        "Azure AI Search",  <------ Index Type
        "azuresearch_0",   <------- Index Name or Folder
-       "You are a friendly AI Assistant"    <----- System Message ]
+       "You are a friendly AI Assistant",    <----- System Message false   <---- Streaming flag, true or false
+     ]
    }